What Is a Gantt Chart?

 Gantt charts display the relationship of tasks over time and the project sequence, task dependencies, critical path, and milestones.
 It is a vital project plan that keeps teams organized and on the same page.

-Project Progress
+Project progress

 Gantt charts allow teams to easily update task status and completion.
-This capability makes project management easier because it automatically updates individual tasks and progress elements of the chart across user accounts/screens, thus displaying the most current task status for all involved.
+This capability makes project management easier because it automatically updates individual tasks and progress elements of the chart across user accounts/screens, displaying the most current task status for all involved.

-Read More about the Best Gantt Chart Software for Project Management
+READ MORE: Best Gantt Chart Software for Project Management

-Limitations of Gantt Charts
+Limitations of Gantt charts

-Other Gantt chart limitations include:
+Other limitations include:

 • Managing and updating the chart itself, especially when it’s made from scratch